shivamkcode/PomodoraApp/README.md

 The Pomodoro App is live!
 You can explore the features and services provided by visiting the deployed site at:

 [https://pomodoro-app-kohl-nu.vercel.app/](https://pomodoro-app-kohl-nu.vercel.app/)

-Check it out to experience the full functionality of the website in both male and female versions.